2021 Best Trading Platform

 Choose Your NicheFocus on a topic you enjoy, that solves problems, and has monetisation potential.
 Examples include personal finance, parenting, fitness, or tech.

-Pick a Domain Name and HostingUse platforms like Bluehost, SiteGround, or Hostinger.
+Pick a Domain Name and Hostinguse platforms like Bluehost, SiteGround, or Hostinger.
 WordPress.org is the preferred CMS for most bloggers due to its flexibility.

 Install WordPress and Essential PluginsInstall themes and plugins for SEO (like Rank Math), speed (like WP Rocket), and security.